String theory amplitudes and partial fractions: Introduction

 Here, $x_1+x_2+x_3=1$ and

 Since

 the terms in \eqref{ssce} are rational functions of the parameters.

-The paper \cite{ss} is hard to read for a mathematician.
-The purpose of the present work is to give independent and rigorous proofs of its mathematical results.
+The purpose of the present work is to give independent and rigorous proofs of the mathematical results of \cite{ss}.
 We also give generalizations, which we hope may have some interest for physicists.
 For instance, when $x_1+x_2+x_3=s$ is an integer and $\Re(\lambda+1)>0$, we show that

 where

 As mentioned above, the cases $s=0$ and $s=1$ are of special relevance in physics.
 In \cite{ss}, \eqref{lvia} is only obtained for the fixed value $\lambda=s/3$.
 In particular, the case $s=1$ and $\lambda=1/3$ is \eqref{ssce}.